-LITTLE ROCK, Ark. – Arkansas renters who lost their homes or personal property as a result of the tornadoes, severe storms and flooding on April 27 may be eligible for recovery aid from the Arkansas Department of Emergency Management (ADEM), the Federal Emergency Management Agency (FEMA), and other agencies.
+JEFFERSON CITY, Mo. – Missouri renters who lost their homes or personal property as a result of the severe storms and flooding between December 23 and January 9 may be eligible for recovery assistance from the Federal Emergency Management Agency (FEMA) and other agencies.

 - Money to rent a different place to live for a limited period of time while repairs are made to the household’s rented home

-- A free referral service to find a safe replacement rental property
+- A free referral service to find an adequate replacement rental property

-FEMA also helps eligible survivors, including renters, with uninsured or underinsured necessary expenses and serious needs caused by the disaster, such as:
+FEMA also helps eligible renters with uninsured or underinsured expenses such as:

 - Disaster-related medical and dental expenses

 - Replacement or repair of necessary personal property lost or damaged in the disaster, household items such as room furnishings or appliances, and tools and equipment required by the self-employed for their jobs